Riada completes their billing puzzle with Tempo Timesheets

 So when each month is over and all of Riada’s stats have been logged, the team will go into Fortnox and set the run attribute on the create invoice object.
 This will start the process of fetching all logged time and build a structure of invoices that is then sent to Fortnox using their rest API.
 The integration always creates an invoice for the previous month and enters the last day of the previous month as the invoice date.

 “There were so many things previously that I entered manually, but thanks to the script, this is now done automatically,” Therese explains.
-“When I run this, I can have multiple invoices created in less than 5 minutes.
+“When I run this, I can have multiple invoices created in less than five minutes.
 Before, it took me more than one full day to do this.”

 Before the integration between Insight and Fortnox, Riada’s invoicing process was very slow because it was done manually.
-Today, they can save hours and hours of work each month by pulling data from Tempo Timesheets, and have confidence that the final invoices are accurate.
+Today, they can save hours and hours of work each month by pulling data from Timesheets, and have confidence that the final invoices are accurate.